-The Holmes County Juvenile Court, through a partnership with the Wayne County Juvenile Court implemented Parenting Mentoring with the Positive Parenting Program (Triple P) through Catholic Charities utilizing the Behavioral Health and Juvenile Justice (BHJJ) grant.
+The Holmes County Juvenile Court, implements Parent Mentoring with the Positive Parenting Program (Triple P) through Catholic Charities.
 Triple P is a program that serves male and female youth between the ages of 12 and 18 who are involved with the Holmes County Juvenile Court.